imperfectlink/KeyboardRenderKit/docs/source/gettingstarted.rst

 What's In The Box
 ----
 In your download section, you'll find a zip file containing a blend file and a txt file as well as SVG's and other assets that are legend template related.
-Downloads and extract the zip file into a folder so the contents are together.
+Download and extract the zip file into a folder so the contents are together.
 The txt file acts as a sidecar for Blender's asset management within the blend file.

 Getting Started
 ----